thevuong/next15-filterlist/README.md

 An interactive, progressively enhanced project task manager with filtering using Next.js 15 with Tailwind CSS and Prisma.
 It's been slowed down purposely to show the loading state.

+See `filter-provider` branch for the context API version, which batches all filters into a single state.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.